-Jeff Maeshiro (真栄城ジェフ) is an architectural designer from Honolulu, Hawaii, with a Master of Architecture degree from the California College of the Arts (CCA) and a Bachelor of Architecture degree from the University of Hawaii at Manoa.
+Jeff Maeshiro (真栄城ジェフ) is an architectural designer and artist from Honolulu, Hawaii, with a Master of Architecture degree from the California College of the Arts (CCA) and a Bachelor of Architecture degree from the University of Hawaii at Manoa.
 He is currently an Associate Designer and Marketing and Communications Associate at Future Cities Lab with experience at Sou Fujimoto Architects in Tokyo, Japan and Walters, Kimura, Motoda Landscape Architects in Honolulu, and served as Art Director at the education startup Harvest Learning Group.
-His work is focused at the intersection of construction’s computational/robotic future and architecture’s capacity to structure the individual and the collective.
-This project seeks to meld polygons and politics into a new design paradigm, polimetricism.
+His work is focused at the intersection of construction’s computational/robotic future and architecture’s potential to structure our lives in progressive ways.
 His projects have been featured in suckerPUNCH, Hackaday, Maker Faire, Architect Magazine, on display at the Possible Mediums exhibition at the University of Michigan, and ACADIA 2014 at USC.
-His thesis “The Protocols of Agency: Relational Camp Planning//Printed Displaced Settlements” won the 2014 MArch Thesis Prize and the all-school Spring 2014 Jury Prize at CCA and on display at ACADIA 2015.
+His thesis “The Protocols of Agency: Relational Camp Planning//Printed Displaced Settlements” won the 2014 MArch Thesis Prize and the all-school Spring 2014 Jury Prize at CCA and was on display at ACADIA 2015.

 Here is my résumé.
 Thank you for stopping by!